kudapara/curated-design-tools/README.md

 - [Icomoon](https://icomoon.io) - WebApp that lets you create your own package of icons from different sources there are both paid and free sources
 - [Material icons](https://material.io/tools/icons) - Material icons are delightful, beautifully crafted symbols for common actions and items

+### Font Icons

+- [Font Awesome](https://fontawesome.com) -  Get vector icons and social logos on your website with Font Awesome

 ### Stock Video